Surrogate-based multilevel Monte Carlo methods for uncertainty quantification in the Grad-Shafranov free boundary problem: Concluding remarks

 \section{Concluding remarks}

 This paper proposes a surrogate-based MLMC-FE sampling strategy to estimate the expectation of the magnetic field in the Grad-Shafranov free boundary problem with high-dimensional uncertainties in current intensities.
 Cost analyses demonstrate the effects of using surrogate approximations defined by sparse-grid collocation methods to the solutions of the nonlinear systems of equations arising in the model, or of using multilevel Monte Carlo methods to reduce the cost of direct solves, and of combining these two ideas to use sparse-grid surrogates together with multilevel methods.
 Computational experiments with the Grad-Shafranov equation demonstrate that each of these approaches leads to reductions in costs to perform simulations, with very dramatic cost reductions (approaching factors of $10^4$) obtained from the combined methods.
 These savings come with some sacrifice of accuracy for the surrogate solutions, most notably for multilevel spatial methods, although the quantitative values of important measures in the model agree to two digits.
+Two filtering strategies are offered to counteract the loss of accuracy in the multi--level estimations.
+The heat flow smoothing is by far the the most efficient, as it offers speed--ups ranging from $10^{2}$ to $10^4$ and produces estimates that fall within less of 1\% of those of a direct Monte Carlo estimation on the finest spatial grid.